jdittrich/userNeedResearchBook/text/allURBook.md

 Thus I added questions like »how do you generate new ideas« or »How do you know if an idea you have works?«.
 Note that I did not ask directly »do you generate ideas while implementing designs«.
 This would be a question that  urges to be answered with »yes« or »no«.
-Such short answers give no context.
-But we need the context, the reasons for actions and the course of events to know not only how work is done but why it is done, too
+Such short answers do not yield the context we need, the reasons for actions and the course of events to know not only how work is done but why it is done.